|

 members of the species and to "pigeons" to the larger ones; this practical

-tendency is also found in ornithology.
-Pigeons and doves pair for life and their singing has a
+doves pair for life and their singing has a

 very low resonant note pattern with little variations; they typically

-countersing with group members
+counter sing with group members

 creating enthusiastic patterns.
 The

-following are doves and pigeons found at Hacienda Chichen Bird Refuge in
+following doves and pigeons are found at

 Caribbean dove